primercuervo/Documentation_test/tutor8.rst

 The result is f = a + b .

 The terms must be grouped in multiples of power of two (2,4,8,16,...) and the objective is the simplification of the function.
 The bigger the group better is the simplification.
-All ones must be in one group and it is better to not repeat terms.
+All ones should be in one group and it is better to not repeat terms.
 If it is possible to make a group, the simplification will be better.
 Let’s do the example of the function f(a,b,c) = (a X b) + c

 Truth table of the function